everestyang1/everestyang1/README.md

 ## Hi there 👋, I'm Everest Yang
-I am currently an undergraduate student at Brown University pursuing a B.S. in Computer Science 🐻
+I am currently an undergraduate student at Brown University pursuing a B.S. in Computer Science.

 * 📫 Feel free to connect at everest_yang@brown.edu or message me on [LinkedIn](https://www.linkedin.com/in/everestyang/)!
 * ❔ My interests range from ML, to Wireless Networks, Systems, and more.

 Previously, I was a Software Engineer Intern at the NASA Johnson Space Center - Avionic Systems Division (Wireless Networks Team).
-I worked on wireless networking software and Astrobee research 🚀
+I worked on wireless networking software and Astrobee research on spacecraft signal propagation 🚀